Time for some fun facts about South Korea! Having spent 3 weeks there, I learned some random facts that I would like to share.

-We all have done it and pleadue guilty.
-However, in South Korea you will not find people jaywalking, even if the street is clean or if they have to wait multiple minutes for the light to turn green.
+We all have done it and pleaded guilty.
+However, in South Korea, you will not find people jaywalking, even if the street is clean or if they have to wait multiple minutes for the light to turn green.
 Koreans are very respectful of pedestrian laws and traffic.

 - Type A: Conservative, Responsible, Cautious, Punctual

 - Type 0: Natural leader, ambitious, confident, sociable

 So, in case you are asking someone for their horoscope signs, don’t be surprised when they answer with their blood type instead.

 Here you can read more about each blood type characteristic.

 Here comes another fun fact about South Korea and its crimes.
 In South Korea, it is common for criminals to re-create their crimes.
 They usually are led in handcuffs by the police to the crime scene, then then the press is invited to take photos and publish details about it.
 Be ready for public humiliation!